Buddhism is not something we believe in, but something we do.

 Buddhists do not believe that the Buddha is a god.
 They believe he was a human being who became enlightened, understanding life in the deepest way possible.
 The Buddha told people not to worship him, but to take responsibility for their own lives and actions.
 He did not speak of a creator, but of a wonderful force of energy that links all beings together from time without beginning.

-Buddhism does not have a bible, but many sacred texts.
+Buddhism does not have a bible, but many holy books.

 The teachings of the Buddha were passed down by word of mouth and not written down until around 400 hundred years later.
 They were compiled into three sets and written on long narrow leaves and stored in baskets, called the “Three Baskets” or Tripitaka.
 The Three Baskets are: